fiskl-accounting/help-docs/docs/welcome.md

 ### 📚 Documentation

-The core of our help guide, accessible via the left menu, covers:
+The core of our help guide, accessible via the **left menu**, covers:

 - **Getting Started**: Essential information for new users, including guides on invoicing, accounting, and accessing the accountant portal.
 - **Core Features**: Detailed explanations of Fiskl's key functionalities, such as Accounting and Invoicing.